areebquadri/MAQchat/README.md

 # R-MSG

-With social authentication using Firebase.
+An app to chat and form different groups, login with social authentication using Firebase, and have used chatengine.